-- use of school communications systems to set up personal businesses or send chain letters - distributing, disseminating or storing images, text or materials that might be considered indecent, pornographic, obscene or illegal - distributing, disseminating or storing images, text or materials that might be considered offensive or abusive, in that the context is a personal attack, sexist or racist - accessing copyrighted information in a way that violates the copyright
+- use of school communications systems to set up personal businesses or send chain letters - distributing, disseminating or storing images, text or materials that might be considered indecent, pornographic, obscene or illegal - distributing, disseminating or storing images, text or materials that might be considered offensive or abusive, in that the context is a personal attack, sexist or racist - accessing copyrighted information in a way that violates the copyright - breaking into the system or unauthorised use of a password / mailbox

-- breaking into the system or unauthorised use of a password / mailbox - broadcasting unsolicited personal views on social, political, religious or other nonschool related matters - transmitting unsolicited commercial or advertising material
+- broadcasting unsolicited personal views on social, political, religious or other nonschool related matters - transmitting unsolicited commercial or advertising material Monitoring The school accepts that the internet and email are valuable tools with which staff may research, communicate and plan.

-5.1.3Monitoring

-The school accepts that the internet and email are valuable tools with which staff may research, communicate and plan.
 However, misuse can have a negative impact upon staff productivity, the development of pupils and the reputation of the establishment.
 The use of the internet within the classroom is encouraged, but staff should test all activity before use with pupils.
 This is to avoid any embarrassment and avoidable exposure of the pupils to unsuitable material.
 All of the school's internet and email resources are provided for school purposes.
 Therefore, the school maintains the right to monitor the volume of internet and network traffic, together with the internet sites visited, and to examine any email systems and data recorded within.
 The specific content of any transactions will not be monitored unless there is a suspicion of improper use.
 In order to ensure compliance with this policy, the school also reserves the right to use monitoring software.
 Such monitoring is for legitimate purposes only and will be undertaken in accordance with a procedure agreed with staff.

-5.1.4Sanctions

-Failure to comply with these guidelines will result in sanctions ranging from disciplinary procedures such as verbal and written warnings, through to dismissal.

-5.2 Social Networking

-Many people, including members of staff, parents and some pupils, will be members of social networking sites (e.g. Facebook, Twitter, chat rooms, etc.).
-Through the school's E-Safety Policy and I.C.T lessons, pupils will be made aware of the dangers of social networking sites and those that are inappropriate for their age.
+Sanctions Failure to comply with these guidelines will result in sanctions ranging from disciplinary procedures such as verbal and written warnings, through to dismissal.
+Social Networking Many people, including members of staff, parents and some pupils, will be members of social networking site.
+Through the school's Online Safety Policy and Computing lessons, pupils will be made aware of the dangers of social networking sites and those that are inappropriate for their age.
 These facilities will not be made available through school, and it will not be permitted for pupils to access social networking sites from school equipment.
 Parents will be advised of the desirability of monitoring their children's use of social networking.
-Should it be suspected that a child has been using social networking in an ill-advised manner, then this will be dealt with through the school's usual child protection procedures.
+Should it be suspected that a child has been using social networking in an ill-advised manner, this will be dealt with through the school's usual child protection procedures.

-Staff use of social networking is not prohibited; however, staff are reminded of their duty of professional conduct when communicating with other members of the profession and are advised against all contact with parents and pupils through social networking.

-5.3 Staff Use of Personal I.C.T.
-Resources

-It is accepted that staff may utilise their own I.C.T. resources to help them undertake their role within the school.
-This could range from using a personal home computer to prepare lessons to using personal equipment within lessons.
-It is not normally desirable, or encouraged, for anyone to connect their own personal equipment to the school network.

-5.4 Storage of Data